Yamabe flow on manifolds with edges: Introduction and statement of the main result

 More generally, we call $g$ an incomplete edge metric if $g = g_0 + h$ where $g_0$ is rigid in the sense above and where $h$ is a smooth symmetric $2$-tensor such that $|h|_{g_0}$ is smooth on $[0,1)_x \times Y$ and vanishes at $x=0$.
 We refer to any compact stratified Riemannian space with the structure just described, and with an incomplete edge metric, as a simple edge space $(M,g)$ with edge data $(B,F,\phi)$.

-Among the rigid incomplete edge metrics there is a slightly more restricted class of \emph{admissible} edge metrics $g_0$, where $\phi: (Y, \left. g \right|_Y) \to (B,\ha)$ is a Riemannian submersion with respect to $g_0$.
-Recall, if $p\in Y$, then $T_pY$ splits into vertical and horizontal subspaces, $T^V_p Y \oplus T^H_p Y$, where by definition $T^V_pY$ is the tangent space to the fibre of $\phi$ through $p$ and $T^H_p Y$ is the orthogonal complement of this subspace.
-The submersion condition implies that the restriction of the tensor $\ka$ to $T^H_p Y$ vanishes.
+Among the incomplete edge metrics there is a slightly more restricted class of \emph{asymptotically admissible} edge metrics $g=g_0+h$ satisfying the following two conditions.
+First we require $\phi: (Y, \left. g \right|_Y) \to (B,\ha)$ to be a Riemannian submersion with respect to $g_0$.
+Specifically, for $p\in Y$ the thangent space $T_pY$ splits into vertical and horizontal subspaces, $T^V_p Y \oplus T^H_p Y$, where $T^V_pY$ is the tangent space to the fibre of $\phi$ through $p$ and $T^H_p Y$ is the corresponding orthogonal complement.
+The submersion condition requires that the tensor $\ka$ restricted to $T^H_p Y$ vanishes.

-We now present the class of metrics on which we can establish Schauder-type estimates for the Laplacian.
+We refer to an edge metric as \emph{asymptotically admissible} if additionally for every $y \in B$, the fibres $(F,\ka |_{\phi^{-1}(y)})$ are isospectral.
+Both admissibility conditions are satisfied in case of $\dim B=0$.

+These two conditions are fundamental for a microlocal heat kernel construction on edges by refining the parametrix to the normal operator of the Laplacian on $(M,g)$ in an iterative procedure, see \cite{MazVer:ATO}.
+We hint here at the origin of these two conditions.
+The first condition guarantees that the normal operator of the Laplacian splits into the Laplacian on the cone $(\mathscr{C}(F), ds^2 + s^2 \kappa)$ and the Euclidean Laplacian on $(\R^b, du^2)$.
+The second condition ensures polyhomogeneity of the resulting heat kernel, when lifted to the corresponding blowup space, see also the remark below.

+\begin{remark} The condition on $(F,\ka |_{\phi^{-1}(y)}), y\in B$ to be isospectral ensures polyhomogeneity of the heat kernel when lifted to the corresponding parabolic blowup space.
+Our arguments in this paper however require the heat kernel just to be conormal with only partial asymptotic expansions at the various boundary faces of the blowup.
+Thus while we only use polyhomogeneity of the heat kernel to a limited extent, we nevertheless pose the isospectrality condition for convenience, as the actual constructions of the various heat kernels in \cite{Moo:HKA} and \cite{MazVer:ATO}, as written down seem to require polyhomogeneity in an essential way.
+An introduction into the various elements of blowups and polyhomogeneous distributions can be found in Grieser \cite{Gr}. \end{remark}

+The actual Schauder-type estimates for the Laplacian on $(M,g)$ require the heat kernel not only to admit a partial asymptotic expansion at the various boundary faces of the corresponding blowup space, but also requires specific structure of certain coefficients in the expansion.
+This leads to posing the following three conditions, which unlike asymptotic admissibility of $g$, summarize the analytic conditions special to deriving our estimates for the linear problem.